UiPath/ProcessMining-devkit-connector/extractors/extractor_guidelines (Generic).md

     1 - Using the left "Add job" button, source and destination are chosen.
 ![job1](images/jobs1.png)

     2 - In job settings, relevant tables are chosen using the "Add tables" button.
+For each file and the corresponding table, jobs should be configured seperately.
 ![job2](images/jobs2.png)

     3 - After the tables are defined, the task settings can be viewed by clicking on the listed task.